Ethan4thewin/NLP-policy/README.md

 </div>

 A versatile web application that leverages natural language processing (NLP) and machine learning techniques to assist users in evaluating policy documents for its acceptability and identifying potential issues.
 The tool provides users with an efficient and effective means of ensuring that their policies adhere to predefined standards, all while highlighting and summarising the problematic parts of the policies.
+The current workflow is:
+* Data Preparation: Text data was preprocessed to normalize case, remove stopwords, tokenize, and lemmatize it.
+* Data Extraction: Word2Vec, trained on Google News data, transformed text into numerical vectors, capturing semantic word relationships.
+* Machine Learning Models: Various models, including Decision Tree, Random Forest, Support Vector Machine (SVM), Logistic Regression, and Convolutional Neural Network (CNN), were used for text classification.
+Hyperparameter tuning enhanced model performance.
+* Problematic Phrases: Highlighted problematic phrases in text using HTML <span> with red background.
+* Summarization: Automated text summarization with the BART model from HuggingFace to generate concise summaries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>